rightjs/rightjs-docs/docs/en/docs/core/util.md

     defined(mixed value) -> boolean check result

-Checks if the given value is equal to `undefined`
+Checks if the given value is equal to `undefined`.

     var object = {
       foo: 'foo'